bdot868/Connect-Four/readme.md

 ![Connect Four screenshot](CaptainsMistress.png)

 ###Summary
 Captain's Mistress is a 2 player game where each player takes turns choosing an empty space to place their color piece in an attempt to get 4 pieces in a row while stopping the other player from doing the same.
-You may know this game by its common american name of "Connect Four".
+You may know this game by its common American name of "Connect Four".

 #####How to play: